oldm/OldMan/docs/quickstart.rst

  * To declare that we want to generate incremental IRIs with short numbers for new :class:`~oldman.resource.resource.Resource` objects. ::

-    data_store.create_model("LocalPerson", ctx_iri, iri_prefix="http://localhost/persons/",
+    store.create_model("LocalPerson", ctx_iri, iri_prefix="http://localhost/persons/",
                             iri_fragment="me", incremental_iri=True)

-Models of the datastore are not directly manipulated; the user is expected to use their relative client models instead.
+Models of the store are not directly manipulated; the user is expected to use their relative client models instead.
 Here, we instantiate a :class:`~oldman.mediation.mediator.UserMediator` object that (i) gives access to client models and (ii) offers convenient method to retrieve and create :class:`~oldman.resource.resource.Resource` objects::

-    user_mediator = create_user_mediator(data_store)
+    user_mediator = create_user_mediator(store)
     user_mediator.import_store_models()
     lp_model = user_mediator.get_client_model("LocalPerson")